Introduction

 "What adventure are we going on this time, John?"
 Grandpa asked.

-"We are headed to check on the progress of the tile printing machine the engineer I hired has been working on."
+"We are headed to check on the progress of the tile printing machine that the engineer I hired has been working on."

 "Oh!
 That's great.
 Is it finished?" he wanted to know.